Andy Uram

-Andrew Uram Jr. (March 21, 1915 – December 9, 1984) was a running back and defensive back in the National Football League who played for the Green Bay Packers.
-Uram played collegiate ball for the University of Minnesota before being drafted by the Packers in the 6th round of the 1938 NFL Draft.
+Andrew Uram Jr. (March 21, 1915 – December 9, 1984) was an American professional football running back and defensive back in the National Football League (NFL) who played for the Green Bay Packers.
+Uram played collegiate ball for the University of Minnesota before being drafted by the Packers in the sixth round of the 1938 NFL draft with the 47th overall pick.
 He played professionally for six seasons from 1938 to 1943.
 After the 1943 NFL season, Uram served in the United States Navy during World War II.
 In 1973, Uram was inducted into the Green Bay Packers Hall of Fame.
 He died in 1984, at the age of 69.